-The critical role of Macrophages in the treatment for Ovarian Cancer
+The critical role of macrophages in ovarian cancer treatment

-Abstract: Nowadays, the occurrence and poor progression of ovarian cancer (OC) make the serious threat to the health of middle-aged and elderly women, so it is extremely urgent to get hang of its pathogenesis and take effective therapeutic measures.
-The OC microenvironment is thought to be involved in numerous malignant biological behaviors and close relationship among several kinds of cells.
-Macrophages participate in the composition of OC microenvironment, which are usually classified as M1 pro-inflammatory subtype or M2 anti-inflammatory subtype due to its ability of secreting different effective cytokines.
-The poor progression of OC is closely relevant to the negatively regulation of M2 macrophages polarization, which contribute to the immune escape of tumor cells, and maintain the malignant growth and distant metastasis of OC by secreting several immunological factors.
-In this review, we have focused on the involvement of macrophages in OC during ageing process and the macrophages-based treatment therapeutic strategies for OC.
+Abstract: The occurrence of and poor prognosis associated with ovarian cancer (OC) pose a serious threat to the health of middle-aged and elderly women.
+Thus, there is an urgent need to understand the pathogenesis of OC and establish effective therapeutic measures.
+The OC microenvironment is thought to facilitate malignancy, as well as close relationships among several types of cells.
+Macrophages are known to be present in the OC microenvironment.
+They are usually the M1 pro-inflammatory or M2 anti-inflammatory subtype and contribute to the microenvironment via cytokine secretion.
+The poor prognosis associated with OC is closely related to the negative regulation of M2 macrophage polarization, which contributes to the immune escape of tumor cells and maintains the malignant growth and distant metastasis of OC cells.
+In this review, we have focused on the involvement of macrophages in OC during the aging process and the macrophage-based therapeutic strategies for OC.

 1. Introduction

-Ovarian cancer (OC) is the most lethal malignant tumor of female reproductive system [1].
-The malignant progression of OC is associated with multiple elements, including abnormal host immune response, ovulation frequency, oncogene activation and silence of tumor suppressor gene, gene mutation, and interaction with growth factors and cytokines in tumor associated microenvironment, etc [2, 3].
-Patients with OC have lower progression-free survival (PFS) and overall survival (OS) due to lack of effective methods for early diagnosis.
-The cytoreductive surgery (CRS) and chemotherapy with paclitaxel/platinum are the relevant basic therapies, while 70% of OC patients are still at risk of recurrence and chemotherapy resistance [4].
-Among many cytological mechanisms involved in the malignant progression of OC, macrophage polarization has been widely concerned as an important component.
+Ovarian cancer (OC) is the most lethal type of malignant tumor of the female reproductive system [1].
+The malignant progression of OC is associated with multiple elements, including gene mutation, ovulation frequency, an abnormal host immune response, oncogene activation and silencing of tumor suppressor genes, and interaction of tumor cells with growth factors and cytokines in the tumor-associated microenvironment [2, 3].
+Patients with OC have lower progression-free survival (PFS) and overall survival (OS) rates due to the lack of effective methods for early diagnosis.
+Cytoreductive surgery (CRS) and chemotherapy with paclitaxel/platinum are the most common therapeutic treatments; however, 70% of OC patients are at risk of recurrence and chemotherapy resistance [4].
+Among the many cytological mechanisms involved in the malignant progression of OC, macrophage polarization is widely considered an important component.

 Macrophages are a class of natural immune cells with a variety of physiological functions [5].
-Upon individual stimulation, macrophages could polarize into M1 and M2 phenotypes.
-Then the differences among several subtypes of macrophages have been displayed in Table 1 [6-20].
-In the microenvironment of malignant tumors, the tumor associate macrophages (TAMs) are considered as M2 macrophages, which regulate the tumor growth, migration and angiogenesis by producing a large number of growth factors, extracellular matrix remodeling molecules and cytokines, etc [21].
-According to the relevant reports, M2 macrophage polarization is closely correlated with the malignant progression of colon cancer [22], prostate cancer [23], liver cancer [24], thyroid cancer [25], craniocerebral tumor [26], pancreatic cancer [27] and other tumors.
-Therefore, it is a potential therapeutic strategy to prevent the poor progression of OC by regulating the activity and phenotype conversion of macrophages [28-29].
-This review has focused on the role of macrophage polarization in OC during ageing and the treatment strategies by modulating macrophages.
+Upon stimulation, macrophages can be polarized into the M1 and M2 phenotypes.
+The characteristics of several subtypes of macrophages are displayed in Table 1 [6-20].
+The tumor-associated macrophages (TAMs) found in malignant tumor microenvironments are typically M2 macrophages, and these regulate tumor growth, migration, and angiogenesis by producing a large number of cytokines, growth factors, extracellular matrix remodeling molecules, and other molecules [21].
+Previous studies have found that M2 macrophage polarization is closely correlated with the malignant progression of colon cancer [22], prostate cancer [23], liver cancer [24], thyroid cancer [25], craniocerebral tumors [26], pancreatic cancer [27], and other tumors.
+Therefore, regulating the activity and phenotype conversion of macrophages [28-29] is a potential therapeutic strategy for OC that could improve the poor prognosis associated with OC.
+This review focuses on the role macrophage polarization plays in OC during aging and treatment strategies based on macrophage modulation.

-2. The role of macrophages in the poor progression of ovarian cancer
+2. The role of macrophages in the poor prognosis associated with ovarian cancer (OC)